roboryman/prototroller/README.md

 This would not be a very comfortable controller to use without enclosures.

 The master board is enclosed by a chassis and grips.
+The master board is raised above the chassis with standoffs.

 The module enclosures contain the module board and component interface boards, but do not cover the component.

+Note: The mockup below is a bit outdated in terms of dimensions, but demonstrates the overall design well enough (including enclosures).

 <p align="center">
   <img src="assets/overall.png" width="600" align="center" />